How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

-It can create an electronic trail, linking a purchase that you make to a retailer that gives you cash back just for using their site.
+It can create an electronic trail, linking a purchase you make to a retailer that gives you cashback just for using their site.

 Or it can scan purchases you make through either your email address or credit card.
-If it identifies a price drop on an item you bought, it will submit a claim to get you a refund.
+For example, if it identifies a price drop on an item you bought, it will submit a claim to get you a refund.

-Below are reviews of 4 different cash back and price drop apps that I’m currently using.
+Below are reviews of 4 different cashback and price drop apps I’m currently using.

-These are from my personal experiences, and mostly by shopping on Amazon.
-Although I have been able to score rebates through other online retailers as well.
+These are from my personal experiences, and primarily by shopping on Amazon.
+However, I have been able to score rebates through other online retailers.

 **Please note, these opinions are entirely my own, with no influence by or for anyone else**

-In other words, feel free to check these out for yourself and do your own research, in order to make an informed decision that’s right for you.
+In other words, feel free to check these out for yourself and do your research to make an informed decision that’s right for you.